j-merluza/pypackage_tutorial/README.md

 ## Publish
 In the last section of the python resource of packaging, it explains how to upload to PyPi for all to see, but in our case, we do not want to publish here since the packages we are developing is only meant to be used within our organization.

 So, instead, we just git commit our project to our GitHub repository.
-You can `.gitignore` the `pyproject.toml` file and various dist folders.
+You can `.gitignore` the dist folders.

 ## Installation
 Now, everyone can follow the below code to install your package!